What Is a Call to Action and How Do You Make One?

-How to Boost Your Sales with an Awesome Call to Action
+How to Boost Your Sales With an Awesome Call to Action

 A call to action (CTA) is a statement designed to get an immediate response from the person reading or hearing it.
 It's used in business as part of a marketing strategy to get your target market to respond by taking action.
 It's generally used at the end, or sometimes throughout a sales pitch (e.g., a sales letter) to let potential clients/customers know what to do next if they're interested in what you offer.

-2) Concerns that calls to action are obnoxious and will annoy the potential client/customer
+- Concerns that calls to action are obnoxious and will annoy the potential client/customer

-What are Calls to Action Used In?
+When Calls to Action Are Used

-A call to action can be used to build your email list ("Sign up for a free report now"), increase your social media following ("Get more tips and coupons by following us on Facebook!), keep readers on your site ("Click here to read more about...") and much more.
+A call to action can be used to build your email list ("Sign up for a free report now."), increase your social media following ("Get more tips and coupons by following us on Facebook!"), keep readers on your site ("Click here to read more about..."), and much more.

-Typical Call to Action Phrases:
+Call to Action Words and Phrases

 Call to action phrases use action verbs, like: